Colorectal Cancer

 • Colonoscopy is not only useful for diagnosis.
 With the use of different accessory equipment, it can perform biopsy and deliver targeted procedures such as removal of polyps.

-• The specimen extracted by biopsy will be sent to pathology to determine whether the tumour is benign or malignant.
+• The specimen extracted by biopsy will be sent to pathology to determine whether the tumour is benign or malignant and help classify the tumour for guiding specific treatment options.

 • Risk and Complications